-Considerations for file restoration with a non-NetBackup tar (on UNIX/Linux)
+Considerations for file restoration with non-NetBackup restore utilities (on UNIX)

-When you restore files with a non-NetBackup tar, be aware of the following considerations:
+When you restore files with non-NetBackup restore utilities, be aware of the following considerations:

-- The file restoration procedure with a non-NetBackup tar does not apply to the encrypted backups that use NetBackup Encryption.
+- The file restoration procedure with non-NetBackup utilities does not apply to the encrypted backups that use NetBackup Encryption.
 Encrypted backups are recoverable.
-However, the backups cannot be decrypted. - To determine if a backup is encrypted, run tar -t before the recovery.
+However, the backups cannot be decrypted. - To determine if a backup is encrypted, run a non-NetBackup restore utility such as tar -t before the recovery.
 The output for an encrypted backup is similar to the following example:

-''' erw-r--r- root/other Nov 14 15:59 2006 .EnCryYpTiOn.388 -rw-r--r- root/other Oct 30 11:14 2006 /etc/group.10-30 '''
+erw-r--r- root/other Nov 14 15:59 2014 .EnCryYpTiOn.388 -rw-r--r- root/other Oct 30 11:14 2015 /etc/group.10-30

-Where the e at the beginning of line one indicates that the backup is encrypted.
+Where the ${e}$ at the beginning of line one indicates that the backup is encrypted.
 (Additional messages appear during recovery.)

-■ The file restoration procedure with a non-NetBackup tar does not work on the Solaris platform.
+The file restoration procedure with non-NetBackup utilities does not work on the Solaris platform.
 You cannot use /usr/sbin/tar on Solaris to read NetBackup backups.
 The Solaris tar command uses the ctime and the atime fields differently than other tar commands.